De Facto Relationships

 I think my partner is in another relationship.
 How does that affect me?

 A person in a de facto relationship is entitled to file an application for property adjustment orders similar to that of a person who is married.
 If you believe that your partner is in a de facto relationship with another person, or you are married and have a de facto partner, it may have a direct impact on the property available for division by the court and reduce the value of your entitlement to the property pool.

 What can I do about it?

 It might be that you are still married and are yet to formalise a divorce, or you are comfortable with your partner being in a relationship as a de facto with another person, you might also have a second partner that would qualify as a de facto.
-It is fair to say that relationships can sometimes be complicated.

 In order to ensure your legal and equitable interests are protected, it is worth visiting a lawyer to discuss your options.
 It might be that you and your second de facto partner enter into a financial agreement to protect your interests, and the interests of your spouse or de facto partners.
 Financial agreements are discussed in more detail here and are a useful tool to avoid the necessity of determining a property settlement by the courts and also an effective tool to deal with spousal maintenance.
 These agreements can be tricky and it is a legislative requirement that both parties have received legal advice and understand the effect of the agreement.